 The list goes on and depends on the needs of the project.

-You don’t have to interview and hire all these people by yourself.
+You don’t have to interview and hire programmers by yourself.
 You start working with a vendor and get a complete team of developers that are focused solely on your project.

 Also, their performance is being constantly tracked and evaluated — your vendor ensures the team performs effectively.

-Dedicated Teams suit various businesses — they are versatile and can solve diverse problems.
-Let’s take a look at some situations when Dedicated Teams are the most suitable:
+Dedicated teams suit various businesses — they are versatile and can solve diverse problems.
+Let’s take a look at some situations when hiring remote developers is beneficial:

 - Your business does not have the talent required to do the task.
 You also do not have the time or resources required to go through the recruiting process.